tlonny/lonnymq/README.md

 ### Graceful Shutdowns and Message Recovery

-If your program ends unexpectedly, messages that are currently being processed may become "orphaned" in a locked state - causing channel blockages and reducing throughput until the lock expires.
+If your program ends unexpectedly, messages that are currently being processed may become "orphaned" in a locked state - causing channel blockages and reducing throughput until locks expire.
 To mitigate this problem, it's essential that you shut down gracefully by catching unhandled exceptions and signals (i.e., `SIGINT`/`SIGTERM`) and finalize all outstanding messages before exiting.

 ## Events